Shanyey/ip/docs/README.md

 ## Unmark Task

-Mark a task as not done
+Mark a task as not done.

+Format: `Unmark <Index>`
+- You must input a valid digit as the index.

-Example: `unmark 1`
+Example: `Unmark 1`

 ```
 Your wish is my command UwU